Credit Card Asset-Backed Securities (ABS)

 Some credit card ABSs use controlled amortization — making equal principal payments to investors over a specified time, usually 1 year.
 The amount of interest earned during the amortization period declines with the principal.
 Although the receivables vary over time, the seller interest absorbs varying amounts to maintain a steady cash flow to the ABS investors.

-Some ABS issues are structured so that the payments to investors are like bond payments, where during the life of the ABS, investors received equal interest payments with a final payment of interest and principal at maturity.
-This is accomplished by the use of a controlled accumulation period, when principal collections are paid into and held in a trust account until maturity, then the entire principal is paid to the investors.
+Some ABS issues are structured so that the payments to investors are like bond payments, where during the life of the ABS, investors receive equal interest payments with a final payment of interest and principal at maturity.
+This is accomplished by using a controlled accumulation period, when principal collections are paid into and held in a trust account until maturity, then the entire principal is paid to the investors.

 Early amortization results when the credit profile of the ABS security deteriorates because of problems with the seller or servicer, or the collateral falls below an amount specified to maintain the credit rating of the security.
 These problems constitute early amortization triggers, which divert principal payments from the seller to the investors, to repay them faster, lessening their risk.